Peter Katzenstein Book Prize

 Letters of nomination are not required.
 Please direct any inquiries about the prize to any of the three faculty members who oversee the competition (not to the selection committee, which changes from year to year): Jennifer Erickson jennifer.erickson.2@bc.edu, Jonathan Kirshner jdk5@cornell.edu, or Matthew Evangelista mae10@cornell.edu.

-To be considered for the 2024 prize, please send one hard copy of the eligible book to each of the two addresses listed below, before March 1, 2024:
+To be considered for the 2025 prize, please send two hard copies of the eligible book to the address listed below, before March 1, 2025:

 Please note that the competition requires submission of hard copies of the books, so allow for adequate time for their arrival.